huggingface/lerobot/examples/7_get_started_with_real_robot.md

 ```

 It will automatically:
-1. Detect and help you correct any motor configurations issue.
+1. Detect and help you correct any motor configuration issues.
 2. Identify any missing calibrations and initiate the calibration procedure.
 3. Connect the robot and start teleoperation.